grafana/metrictank/docs/config.md

 gcp-project = default
 # Name of bigtable instance
 bigtable-instance = default
-# Name of bigtable table used for chunks
+# Name of bigtable table used for MetricDefs
 table-name = metric_idx
-# Max number of metricDefs, per write thread, allowed to be unwritten to bigtable.
+# Max number of metricDefs allowed to be unwritten to bigtable.
 Must be larger then write-max-flush-size
 write-queue-size = 100000
 # Max number of metricDefs in each batch write to bigtable
 write-max-flush-size = 10000